-Three Months Ended April 2, 2022 April 3, 2021 Variance in Dollars Variance in Percent General and administrative expenses \$ 3 16,031 \$ 13,025 \$ 3,006 23 % Percent of total revenue 9 % 8 %
+Variance Variance General and administrative expenses Percent of revenue April 1, 2023 in General and administrative expenses \$ 23,077 \$ 16,031 \$ 7,046 44 % Percent of revenue 9 % 9 %

-General and administrative expenses for the three months ended April 2, 2022 increased by \$3.0 million as compared with the corresponding period in 2021 mainly due to increases in stock-based compensation of \$1.8 million, personnel expenses of \$0.6 million and outside services of \$0.5 million.
+General and administrative expenses for the three months ended April 1, 2023 increased by \$7.0 million as compared with the corresponding period in 2022 mainly due to increases in personnel expenses of \$3.3 million, stock-based compensation of \$3.1 million and outside services of \$0.8 million.
+We plan to continue to invest in our information technology infrastructure and headcount due to the growth of our business.

-We expect our general and administrative investments to increase in absolute dollars but decline slightly as a percentage of revenue over time as revenue continues to grow.
+We expect our general and administrative investments to increase in absolute dollars but decline slightly as a percentage of revenue over time in relation to increased revenue.